TinfoilHatz/RastaCapLinux/README.md

 ### Why is this OS even need Custom Repo?

-- Becouse in my Custom Repositories I only accept **TRUSTED** utilities
+- Because in my Custom Repositories I only accept **TRUSTED** utilities
 - There iS **NO** Spyware in my Custom Repo
 - If you don't trust **ME** just simply check all apps on **REPO SITE**(there was a link in the future), everething is OPEN SOURCE
 - RCL World is Open Source